Station-2290/web/README.md

 # Station2290 - Coffee Shop Website

-A modern, responsive website for Station2290 coffee shop in Makhachkala, built with Next.js 15, TypeScript, and Tailwind CSS.
+A modern, responsive customer-facing website for Station2290 coffee shop in Makhachkala, built with Next.js 15, TypeScript, and Tailwind CSS.
+Part of the Station2290 microservices ecosystem.

 ## 🚀 Features